Faubourg Lafayette: Politics

 The city of New Orleans and the parish of Orleans operate as a merged city-parish government.
 Before the city of New Orleans became co-extensive with Orleans Parish (or before it annexed towns from what used to be Jefferson Parish), the area was home to numerous smaller communities.
 The original city of New Orleans was composed of what are now the 1st through 9th wards.
 The city of Lafayette (including the Garden District) was added in 1852 as the 10th and 11th wards.
 Because the neighborhood of New Orleans is located within the city of New Orleans, it has a mayor-council government.
 This means that there is a city council consisting of seven council members, elected by the district and two at-large council members.

 Currently the mayor of New Orleans is Mayor Mitchell J. Landrieu who was elected February 6, 2010.
 Mary Landrieu is a United States Senator.
 She was elected to the House of Representatives in 1979.
 She served from 1980 to 1988 and represented a New Orleans district.
 Landrieu was re-elected to the 90th district in October 1983 with a 78% vote.
 Landrieu was elected in 1996 to the United States Senate seat after defeating Louisiana State Representative Woody Jenkins of Baton Rouge in the general election.

-New Orleans and Faubourg Lafayette fall under the 2nd congressional district; therefore Cedric Richmond represents it.
+New Orleans and the Faubourg Lafayette fall under the 2nd congressional district; therefore Cedric Richmond represents it.
 He is a member of the Democratic Party and has been a U.S. Representative for Louisiana's 2nd congressional district since 2011.